Billy likes to wander a lot.

 - Animated Adaptation: In the late 1970s/early '80s, Christmas, Valentine's Day and Easter specials were made.

-- Art Evolution: Though most is explained in Early-Installment Weirdness below, one notable thing to point out, is up to about 10 years ago, Mommy had puffy Olive Oyl-ish hair and a completely round face like the kids, as opposed to the very broad chin she has now.
+- Art Evolution: Though most is explained in Early Installment Weirdness below, up through the mid-1990s Mommy had puffy Olive Oyl-ish hair and a completely round face like the kids, as opposed to the very broad chin she has now.

 - Characterization Marches On: In the earliest years, the dad was more buffoonish and deadbeat — he was overweight, wore a hat, drank, smoke, pounded on the table when Thel tried to nag him, etc. About 10 years in, he was overhauled as the trimmer, more competent and sympathetic dad he is today.

 - Children Are Innocent: Played straight.
 Between this and its strictly G-rated approach, this means that fresh humor to be mined from the "kids say/do the darndest things" premise is now extremely limited.

 - Constantly Curious: All the kids who can talk.

 - A Dog Named Dog: The family cat is named Kittycat.

 - Early Installment Weirdness: Besides the aforementioned overhaul in the dad's appearance and personality, the art style was also radically different in the 1960s, and PJ didn't come along until a few years in.